If you are just getting started with Medicare- and you are looking for some information, here are 7 things that you can do:

 - Attend a Seminar- Check your local senior centers, or libraries.
 Insurance brokers, insurance companies and other organizations offer no pressure Medicare Education seminars often.

 - Visit your Insurance Department Website Here in NH, the Insurance Department has a great publication called New Hampshire’s Guide to Medicare Supplement Insurance .
-It lists the monthly premiums for all the NH MEDICARE SUPPLEMENT plans offered by 22 different insurance companies.
+It lists the monthly premiums for all the NH 2020 Guide 2020-nh-guide_to_medicare-supplement-rates-dated_01.23.2020.pdfto MEDICARE SUPPLEMENT PLANS offered by 19 different insurance companies.

 - Meet with a Medicare Insurance Specialist- the favorite part of my job is meeting with seniors and helping them plan for Medicare.
-Often people are overwhelmed by the sheer number of choices, but after getting to know your situation, I am often able to help you narrow it down- make it easier to understand and more manageable.
+Often people are overwhelmed by the sheer number of choices, but after getting to know your situation, we are often able to help you narrow it down, make your options easier to understand and more manageable.

 Atlantic Insurance & Benefit Company is a licensed insurance agency on Main ST in Nashua, offering all kinds of insurance to Seniors thought New England and the Northeast!